paolomoretti/sestra-dashboard/DEPLOYMENT_DOCKER_HUB.md

     docker login
     ```

-2.  **Build the image**:
+2.  **Build and Push**:
-    Replace `YOUR_DOCKER_USERNAME` with your actual Docker Hub username.
+    I have added a convenient script in `package.json` to handle multi-platform builds (ARM64 & AMD64) automatically.
+This ensures the image works on both newer Macs (Apple Silicon) and standard NAS processors (Intel/AMD).

+    **Crucial**: Make sure you have a `.dockerignore` file (I just added one for you) to prevent your local `node_modules` from breaking the Linux container build.

     ```bash
-    # Build for multiple platforms (important for NAS which might be ARM or x86)
-    docker buildx build --platform linux/amd64,linux/arm64 -t YOUR_DOCKER_USERNAME/sestra-dashboard:latest --push .
+    # This command builds for both platforms and pushes to Docker Hub
+    npm run docker:push
     ```

-    _If `docker buildx` doesn't work, just use standard build (might limit compatibility):_
+    _If you prefer running the command manually:_

     ```bash
-    docker build -t YOUR_DOCKER_USERNAME/sestra-dashboard:latest .
+    docker buildx build --platform linux/amd64,linux/arm64 -t littlebrown/sestra-dashboard:latest --push .
-    docker push YOUR_DOCKER_USERNAME/sestra-dashboard:latest
     ```

 ---